FarmData2/FarmData2/modules/README.md

 ### E2E Testing

-Test:
+Test: There will typically be 4 broad categories of tests.
+The lists below are not intended to be prescriptive or exhaustive.

 - `*.content.e2e.cy.js` - ensure that the content of the form is correct.
   - All labels and fields are correct.
   - Default values are correct.
   - Required items are marked required.
+  - Submit/Reset/etc are initially in the correct state.
   - etc...
 - `*.behavior.e2e.cy.js` - ensure that the form behaves correctly
   - validity styling is shown at appropriate times
-  - submit is in initially enabled
+  - Submit/Reset/etc are in the correct state as form changes.
-  - Submit is disabled when the form is invalid
+    - E.g. Submit is disabled when the form is invalid
-  - Submit is reenabled when the form becomes valid
+    - E.g. Submit is reenabled when the form becomes valid
   - reset clears the form to default values.
   - form controls work:
-    - increment / decrements
+    - E.g. increment / decrements
-    - `+` to add new items go to correct url
+    - E.g. any `+` to add new items go to correct url
-    - computed values are computed correctly.
+    - E.g. computed values are computed correctly.
+  - etc...
+- `*.permissions.e2e.cy.js` - ensure that correct content is shown based on permissions.
+  - `+` buttons are not shown unless user has permission to edit vocabulary.
   - etc...
 - `*.submit.e2e.cy.js` - ensure that the form submits correctly
   - records are created in the database